 Goodbye! – La gorn khrup/ka

 Thailand is a land of amazing food, so many delicious and varied dishes to try but can be of varying heats!
 It’s handy to let them know if you’re a chili lover or not, and it’s always nice to compliment them by saying “aroy” if you enjoyed your meal.
+These are some of the most useful basic Thai phrases for markets and shops.

 Not Spicy – Mai phet

-A little Spicy- phet nit noy
+A little Spicy – phet nit noy

 Really Spicy – phet mak

-I would like to order- sang aa-haan
+I would like to order – sang aa-haan

-Basic Thai for Shopping
+Introductory Thai for Shopping

 That’s expensive! – Paeng mak khrup/ka!